udacity/reactnd-project-myreads-starter/README.md

 ```

 * query: `<String>`
-* Returns a Promise which resolves to a JSON object containing a collection of a maximum of 20 book objects.
+* Returns a Promise with a collection of books
-* These books do not know which shelf they are on.
-They are raw results only.
-You'll need to make sure that books have the correct state while on the search page.

 ## Important
-The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
-That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

-Access the Memory Game: https://pedroarvellos.github.io/memory-game.github.io/
+This backend provided by Alura does its search in a limited amount of books, so do not hesitate if you don't get an expected book.

 ## How to use